The-Marcy-Lab-School/2-2-2-assignment/README.md

 Fun fact, if we wanted a default value for our text input (not a `placeholder`), the we could add one by using the `value` attribute.
 But in this case we don't, so don't add a `value` to your input, it'll break the tests.

-# Question 4 - Adding a fieldset and legend
+# Question 4 - Adding a fieldset and legend for coding level
-Alright, you may not have seen these tags before, but we need a `fieldset` and `legend` to group our radio buttons together. `fieldset` is like a semantic `div`, it's useful for grouping similar elements together on a form. `legend` is like a label for all the inputs in the `fieldset` at once. `fieldset`s can be used for other inputs than radio buttons, but it's by far the most common use case.
+Alright, you may not have seen these tags before, but we need a `fieldset` and `legend` to group our radio buttons together.
+* `fieldset` is like a semantic `div`, it's useful for grouping similar elements together on a form.
+* `legend` is like a label for all the inputs in the `fieldset` at once.

+`fieldset`s can be used for other inputs than radio buttons, but it's by far the most common use case.
 Here's an [article that shows how to build a radio group with a fieldset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio)

 For this question, lets's just focus on building the `fieldset` and `legend`
 - inside your form create a `fieldset` tag (no need for an id here, it's the only one)